aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE const HashTableConstIteratorSafe< Key, Val >::value_type & gum::HashTableConstIteratorSafe< Key, Val >::operator* ( ) const
+const HashTableConstIteratorSafe< Key, Val >::value_type & gum::HashTableConstIteratorSafe< Key, Val >::operator* ( ) const

 Returns the element pointed to by the iterator.